GodEye00/QA-Systems/README.md

    docker build --no-cache -t flask_app .
    ```

-   This command will use the `Dockerfile` to build an image named `qa_system`.
+   This command will use the `Dockerfile` to build an image named `QA-Systems`.

 2. **Run the Docker Container**:

    Once the image is built, you can run a Docker container using the following command:

    ```
-   docker run -p 5000:5000 qa_system
+   docker run -p 5000:5000 QA-Systems
    ```
 3. **Access the Application**: